almightynassar/almighty-rpg-manager/src/assets/md/campaign/notes.md

 Ovzwvi lu gsv Yollw Uzmth
 ```

-Translated when Sigmane paid a code cracker in Dessingrove:
+The result when Sigmane intimidated Inspector Krieg into decoding the message:

 ```
 Our clients desire to crack open the realms so that they may enter.